cisco/ChezScheme/IMPLEMENTATION.md

  * c-result : (uvar/reg -> L13.Effect) or (-> L13.Effect)

-   Similar to the `asm-foreign-call` arrgument cases, but for a floating-point result, the given result register holds pointer to a flonum.
+   Similar to the `asm-foreign-call` argument cases, but for a floating-point result, the given result register holds pointer to a flonum.
 Also, if the function result is a "&" or void type, then `c-result` takes no argument (because the destination pointer was